labordynamicsinstitute/jsm-conference-2019/README.md

 > Juan is involved in working to define the data science discipline within Microsoft, and is currently the editor of the Microsoft Journal of Applied Research (MSJAR).

 > Before joining Microsoft, Juan was the CTO and co-founder of alerts.com.
 Previously, he spent 6 years in Washington working at the InterAmerican Development Bank applying data science to understand the impact of programs for reducing poverty and inequality in Latin-America and the Caribbean.
 Juan has two computer science degrees from the Catholic University in Uruguay, and a graduate degree in Data Mining from Johns Hopkins University.

+### Shiva Kasiviswanathan
+> Shiva Kasiviswanathan is a Senior Applied Scientist at Amazon.
+He graduated with a PhD in Computer Science from Pennsylvania State University in 2008, and has since worked as a researcher at various research labs.
+His research interests span differential privacy and machine learning.
+His research contributions have been successfully implemented into various commercial products at IBM, GE, Samsung, and Amazon.
+He has published more than 50 peer-reviewed publications, including top conference venues such as ICML, NIPS, KDD, STOC, FOCS, and VLDB.